fabian-sp/snspp/README.md

 Attributes:
 * `name`: name of `phi`.
 For the l1-norm, some computations are simplified and thus this can be useful.

+A detailled documentation of how the above methods are intended is given for `L1Norm` in `snspp/helper/regz`.
 Note that many common regularizers, e.g the l1/l2-norm or combinations of it, the proximal operator as well as its subdifferential can be computed in closed form.

 ### Examples